ViniGarcia/FIT-SFC/README.md

 ### What is FT-SFC?

-FT-SFC is a new replication and fault tolerance strategy for service function chains.
+<p align="justify">FT-SFC is a new replication and fault tolerance strategy for service function chains.
 This strategy considers the possibility of three SFC components failing: VNF, SC, and SFF.
-We assume that the SFC components can crash, omit messages, and be intruded (byzantine faults).<br/>
+We assume that the SFC components can crash, omit messages, and be intruded (byzantine faults).<br/></p>

 ### How does it was created?

-FT-SFC was developed using Python 3 programming language.
+<p align="justify">FT-SFC was developed using Python 3 programming language.</p>

 ### Next Steps